sameed-ahmed/BP-Regulation/README.txt

 This code is the companion to "Determining risk factors for triple whammy acute kidney injury: sex-specific modeling and analysis" by Jessica Leete, Francisco J. Lopez-Hernadez, and Anita T. Layton.

+This code is the companion to "Sex-Specific Computational Models for Blood Pressure Regulation in the Rat" by Sameed Ahmed and Anita T. Layton.

 This file contains information about how to run the code.

-To create all files and figures from the paper, run Leete2020.m To run your own simulations, call solve_ss_numerical or run_sim_treatments with the appropraite inputs.
+To create all files and figures from the first paper, run Leete2020.m To run your own simulations, call solve_ss_numerical or run_sim_treatments with the appropraite inputs.

 Leete2020.m